craftercms/docs/source/developers/content-modeling.rst

 Content Type Controller Definition
 ----------------------------------

-.. todo:: Validate this section

 Crafter page and components can have their own controller scripts too, that are executed before the page or component is rendered, and that can contribute to the model of the template.
-These scripts, besides the common variables, have the ``model`` and the ``crafterModel`` available.
-The model is the actual map model of the template, and any variable put in it will be accessible directly in the template, eg. if the script has the line ``model.var = 5``, then in the template the var's value can be printed with ``${var}``.
-The
-``crafterModel`` is the XML descriptor content, of type SiteItem.
-The scripts don't have to return any result, just populate the model.
+These scripts, besides the common variables, have the ``templateModel`` and the ``contentModel`` available.
+The ``templateModel`` is the actual map model of the template, and any variable put in it will be accessible directly in the template, eg. if the script has the line ``templateModel.var = 5``, then in the template the var's value can be printed with ``${var}``.
+The ``contentModel`` is the XML descriptor content, of type SiteItem.
+The scripts don't have to return any result, just populate the ``templateModel``.

 There are 2 ways in which you can "bind" a script to a page or component:

 #.
 Put the script under Scripts > pages or Scripts > components, and name it after the page or component content type.